Search for sterile neutrino oscillation using RENO and NEOS data

 The combined analysis of RENO and NEOS data removes a large part of the reactor related uncertainties.
 Furthermore, a sterile neutrino hypothesis can be tested using the observed spectrum at each baseline, without knowing the $\overline{\nu}_e$ non-oscillation spectrum at reactor.
 The survival probability of reactor $\overline{\nu}_e$ in the (3+1)\,$\nu$-oscillation hypothesis is given as\,\cite{PDG2020},

 where $|U_{ei}|$ and $|U_{ej}|$ are the elements of the neutrino mixing matrix, $L$ is the baseline between reactor and detector, $E$ is $\overline{\nu}_e$ energy, $\Delta_{ij}=\,\Delta m_{ij}^2\,L/4E$, and $\Delta m^2_{ij}$ is the mass splitting between the $i$-th and $j$-th mass eigenstates.
+The exact expression of the survival probability is used for this analysis.
 A measured sterile neutrino oscillation probability determines the mixing angle of $\theta_{14}$ and the mass squared difference of $\Delta m^2_{41}$.
 In the region of $\Delta m^2_{41} \sim\,$1 eV$^2$, a shorter baseline makes a larger oscillation effect as the reactor $\overline{\nu}_e$ energy is a few MeV.
-In the region of larger $\Delta m^2_{41}$($\gtrsim$\,3\,eV$^2$), the oscillation effect is averaged out within the volumes of reactor core and detector due to a rapid oscillation and thus hard to be measured by any of existing detectors.
+In the region of larger $\Delta m^2_{41}$($\gtrsim$\,3\,eV$^2$), the oscillation effect is averaged out within the volumes of reactor core and detector due to a rapid oscillation and thus hard to be measured by the NEOS detector.

 To find a possible modulation in energy coming from a sterile neutrino oscillation, the prompt-energy spectrum observed in the NEOS detector is compared with the 3$\nu$ best-fit prediction at NEOS, obtained from the measurement in the RENO near detector.
 The spectral comparison is also performed between the prompt spectrum observed in the RENO detector and the 3$\nu$ best-fit prediction obtained from the NEOS measurement.
 The RENO collaboration has reported an unfolded reactor $\overline{\nu}_e$ spectrum\,\cite{RENO_absflux}.
 The RENO expected prompt spectrum at NEOS is obtained using the NEOS detector response function applied to the 3$\nu$ best-fit prediction from the extracted $\overline{\nu}_e$ spectrum of RENO.
 On the other hand, a $\overline{\nu}_e$ spectrum is also extracted by unfolding the NEOS observed prompt spectrum and is reported here for the first time.
 The NEOS expected prompt spectrum at RENO is obtained by applying the RENO detector response function\,\cite{RENO_absflux} to the 3$\nu$ best-fit prediction from the extracted $\overline{\nu}_e$ spectrum of NEOS.